 What Should I Look for in an Attorney?

 Experience, ethics, and grit.
-Morgan & Morgan has never represented an insurance company or large corporation.
-That’s why our motto is “For the People.”
+ClassAction.com has never represented an insurance company or large corporation.
+That’s why our motto is “Empower the People, Hold Companies Accountable.”

-Morgan & Morgan has extensive experience with automobile mass litigation, including lawsuits over Takata airbags, GM ignition switches and Volkswagen emissions fraud.
+ClassAction.com has extensive experience with automobile mass litigation, including lawsuits over Takata airbags, GM ignition switches, and Volkswagen emissions fraud.
 We have won jury awards and settlements against automakers in the past, and our work in this area makes us uniquely qualified to handle large and complex class action cases.

 As one of the largest consumer protection firms in the country, with 303 lawyers and a support staff of over 1,500 people, we are one of the few firms with the resources to take on Continental and other companies of its stature.
 We are trial lawyers who are not afraid to go up against big corporations, and we have the track record to prove it.

 What Is the First Step in Pursuing a Lawsuit?